 Your domain name will be added in the account as alias domain and you will be able to send and receive email from alias (your domain).
-Adding your domain name as secondary or primary not possible in legacy/standard accounts.
+Adding your domain name as secondary (Since January 2020) or as primary not possible in legacy/standard accounts since December 2019.

-These legacy accounts come with their own domain as default, which is called primary domain name and it can’t be removed or changed, it will remain with the account forever.
-Suppose primary domain name of the account is primary.com.
+These legacy accounts come with their own domain as default, which is called primary domain name and it can’t be removed or changed, it will remain with the account forever, the ownership of the primary domain name will be transferred to you.
+Suppose primary domain name of the account is primarydomain.com.

 Your domain name will be added as alias, suppose your domain name is yourdomain.com.
-To create user like firstname.lastname@example.org you will create email@example.com and login using firstname.lastname@example.org at every service including Gmail, drive, calendar and sharing links or anything.
+To create user like email@example.com you will create firstname.lastname@example.org and login using email@example.com at every service including Gmail, Drive, Docs, Sheets, Meet, YouTube, Calendar, Photos and sharing files or anything.

 But when you want to send email, you will login to Gmail using email@example.com and send email, your sender will be firstname.lastname@example.org instead of email@example.com.
 See this: